 Creating can be time consuming, but the process is satisfying.
 One thing that I have found is that spin-off products naturally occur in the handmade industry.
 Create one mitten, and the next thing you know, you have matching hats and scarves.

 I found this type of creating not only enjoyable, but profitable.
-The new product might create a new revenue stream for you.
+All of your new spin-off products may be the key to making extra money.

 Here is an example of what I mean by that: